sanidhya2506/sanidhya2506/README.md

-# 🙏 Hello, I'm Sanidhya Sharma 👋
+# 🙏 Hello, I'm Sanidhya 👋

 ## 🚀 About Me
 I'm a Computer Science and Engineering student at Bikaner Technical University (BTU), deeply passionate about Machine Learning and building solutions that make a difference.
 I’m currently honing my skills in supervised learning, data analysis, and real-world model evaluation.